cryptostorage/cryptostorage.com/README.md

 # Donate
 Donations can be voluntarily given to support this project.

-See https://cryptostorage.com/#donate for donation addresses.
-Thank you!
+See https://cryptostorage.com/#donate for donation addresses ❤.